letit6E/trade-lab/README.md

         and reports its inside
 ```

-But with arguments, it computes as expected the denominator:
+But with arguments, it executes:

 ```bash
 ❯ bin/trade-lab 1618920000,100.5,10,1005,1